michaelshiloh/resourcesForClasses/src/p5jsSketches/simpleP5jsClassExample/README.md

 function draw() {
   // Always erase the screen first background(0);

-  // update the position of the circle myCircle.update();
+  // update the positions of both balls myCircle.update();
   myOtherCircle.update();

   // check for collisions with the walls myCircle.checkCollisions();
   myOtherCircle.checkCollisions();

-  // and finally draw the circle myCircle.drawCircle();
+  // and finally draw the balls
+  myCircle.drawCircle();
   myOtherCircle.drawCircle();
 }

+const XSPEED = 4;
+const YSPEED = 7;
+const CIRCLESIZE = 15;

 // Copy the class definition from the previous step to
 // see for yourself that no changes are necessary for multiple